chalianwar/chalianwar.github.io/_pages/about.md

 for the growing data demands of modern applications, like distributed machine learning, running on existing as well as emerging computing platforms.
-My ongoing work focuses on (1) Distributed Machine/Federated Learning systems, (2) Serverless and microservice-based systems, and (3) Quantum Computing systems.
+My ongoing work focuses on (1) Distributed Machine/Federated Learning systems, (2) Serverless and microservice-based systems, and (3) Quantum computing systems.

 I hold a Ph.D. degree in Computer Science from Virginia Tech (VT).
 Before joining UMN, I worked at IBM Research as a Research Staff Member (2018 to 2022).